aksgoel/P3_Behavior_Cloning/writeup_report.md

 ####4.
 Conclussion and Next Steps:

-This was a very interesting project where I was able to get inspired from existing Neural Network models, and apply my versions of them to project using Keras.
+This was a very interesting project where I was able to get inspired from existing neural network models such as VGG-16, and apply a modified versions of it to a behavior cloning project using Keras.
 - The final model works fairly well on track one.
-As next steps I will like to enhance my applied image pre-processing techqniues and improve my model so that this works well on both Track two and on Udacity's on-road challenge 2 dataset.
+As next steps I will like to enhance my applied image pre-processing techqniues and improve the model so that this works well on both Track two and on Udacity's on-road challenge 2 dataset.
 - I will also like to experiment with neural network layers such as LSTM to enhance prediction over time series.
 This will be especially helpful while predicting throttle values in addition to steering angle.